guardian/frontend-email-reporting/collector/README.md

 Ensure you have `make` on your system.

-Ensure you have credentials on your system for the `frontend` account.
+Ensure you have AWS credentials on your system for the `frontend` account.

 ## Python Environment